 The defined benefit pension scheme reserve has a negative balance.
 The effect of the deficit position of the pension scheme is that the Academy Trust is paying higher employers' pension contributions over a period of years.
 The higher employers' pension contributions will be met from the Academy Trust's budgeted annual income.
 Whilst the deficit will not be immediately eliminated, there should be no actual cash flow deficit on the fund, nor any direct impact on the free reserves of the academy Trust.

-The Trustees have reviewed the future plans of the Academy and have set designated reserves within the £100,000 minimum as follows: £10,000 reserve fund for the astro-turf pitch for replacement in 2030.
+The Trustees have reviewed the future plans of the Academy and have set designated reserves as follows: £20,000 reserve fund for the astro-turf pitch for replacement in 2030.